Firearm & Weapon Offenses in Los Angeles

 Firearm violations can be charged as either a misdemeanor or

 felony depending on the facts of the case.

 Federal crimes involving gun offenses are extremely serious and can best be defended

-by an attorney with federal court experience.
+by a Los Angeles criminal defense attorney with federal court experience.

 The laws pertaining to firearm violations cover a range of offenses including: